vinyldns/vinyldns/modules/docs/src/main/tut/api/batchchange-errors.md

 If this logic cannot find a matching zone in VinylDNS, you will see this error.
 In that case, you need to connect to the zone in VinylDNS.
 Even if the zone already exists outside of VinylDNS, it has to be added to VinylDNS to modify records.
+VinylDNS also does not support dotted records for forward zones (eg. record `baz.foo.bar.` in zone `bar.`), so encountering this error could indicate that a zone needs to be created outside of VinylDNS and then connected to within VinylDNS.

 ### Hard errors <a id="hard-errors"></a>
 #### 1. Invalid Domain Name <a id="InvalidDomainName"></a>